espressif/esp-idf/docs/index.rst

 .. caution::

-   This DRAF version of documentation developed within `ESP-IDF 1.0 Release plan <http://esp32.com/viewtopic.php?f=10&p=1708>`_.
-   It is scheduled for merging with `espressif/esp-idf <https://github.com/espressif/esp-idf>`_ repository at the release date.
-   Before merging it may be incomplete, or not fully in sync with espressif/esp-idf.
+   Until ESP-IDF release 1.0, this documentation is a draft.
+It is incomplete and may have mistakes.
 Please mind your step!

 Contents: